Find Affordable College Courses

 Montclair, NJ

-The excellent bachelor’s degree programs at Montclair State University helped the school earn the #4 place on this year’s ranking of the best value journalism schools in New Jersey.
+Out of the 7 schools in New Jersey that were part of this year’s ranking, Montclair State University landed the # 4 spot on the list.
 Located in the large suburb of Montclair, Montclair State is a public school with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at Montclair State are $13,298 a year.
+In-state tuition fees for undergraduate students at Montclair State are $13,298 per year.
 Journalism majors at Montclair State take out an average of $20,424 in student loans while working on their Bachelor's Degree.

 #5